vazgabriel/nodejs-graphql-api/README.md

 # NodeJS GraphQL API

-A NodeJS API based in GraphQL.
-Using Typescript, MySQL, Sequelize and JWT.
+A NodeJS API based in GraphQL using Typescript, MySQL, Sequelize and JWT.

 ### Prerequisites